lupantech/dual-mfa-vqa/README.md

 ### Training
 Now, everything is ready, let's train the vqa network.
 Here are some common training ways for different needs.
-- training the network on train dataset and validating on val dataset
+- Training the network on train dataset and validating on val dataset
 ```
 th train.lua -phase 1 -val_nqs -1 -nGPU 4
 ```